 Meetings of the NC are open to anti-cuts activists but only members of the NC have voting rights.
 National Conferences are open to all and everyone has equal voting rights.

-National Committee ‘Block of 14′ members (14 elected, 40% reserved for women), groups are now able to stand for the committee:
+National Committee ‘Block of 14′ members (14 elected, 40% reserved for women and gender-oppressed candidates), groups are now able to stand for the committee:

 The Women’s campaign, Disabled campaign and LGBTQ+ Campaign each have one NC representative and a committee.

 - Hattie Craig (Birmingham) and Beth Redmond (City & Islington College)